slatekit/kiit-site/src/hugo/slatekit-v3/content/start/overview.md

 # Overiew
   <p>
-      Slate Kit is a <strong><a class="url-ch" href="http://www.kotlinlang.org">Kotlin</a></strong> based open-source set of libraries.
-It is comprised of several projects and modular components that collectively provide pre-built architecture that can be used to build any type of application on the JVM.
-Slate Kit can also be used as an open-source alternative to FireBase/Parse Beta* as the server-side backend for your mobile / web applications.
+      Slate Kit is a <strong><a class="url-ch" href="http://www.kotlinlang.org">Kotlin</a></strong> based open-source set of light-weight and modular libraries representing **architecture components and utilities**.
+It is comprised of several projects and modular components that collectively provide pre-built architecture that can be used to build applications for both the Server and Android, optimizing code/component reuse.
+There are also various interfaces to abstract over Cloud infrastrature such as files/queues to decouple / "unbundle" from Cloud Providers ( although AWS implementations are available by default ).
   </p>
 {{% break %}}

 # Goals
 <p>
   The Slate Kit framework was designed for and extracted from a sizable and sophisticated production Android Application with a Server backend.
-Slate Kit is a Kotlin first framework architected with the explicit goals below in mind:
+Slate Kit is a **Kotlin first** framework architected with the explicit goals below in mind:
 </p>
 <table class="table table-bordered table-striped">
     <tr><td><strong>Simple</strong></td><td>Designed with simplicity in mind, modular and very light-weight.</td></tr>